yuuxiaoqing/projects-masterlist/index.md

 Hi, I'm Xiao Qing and I'm a recent graduate with a Bachelor of Science degree in Computer Science.
 I'm currently looking for jobs in IT and CS while practicing my programming skilling and adding more projects to my portfolio in my free time.

 ## LANGUAGES I KNOW
-- Python, Java, C, Unix, CSS, HTML, Prolog, Scala, Phaser, Renpy
+- Python, Java, C, Unix, CSS, HTML, Phaser, Renpy
 - English, Mandarin, Cantonese, proficient Japanese

 ## CURRENTLY LEARNING
-- Live 2D
 - German

 ## GAME PROJECTS